instead-hub/instead/doc/stead3-en.md

 graphic interpreter) with possible transitions to other scene.

-_Descriptive part of the scene_ appears only once, when showing scene, or with explicit inspection of the scene (in the graphic interpreter -- Staticheskaya part scene contains information about static objects scene (usually scenery) and is always displayed.
+_Descriptive part of the scene_ appears only once, when showing scene, or with explicit inspection of the scene (in the graphic interpreter -- Static part scene contains information about static objects scene (usually scenery) and is always displayed.
 This part written by the author of the game.